 June 14.
 I woke to find Luis scraping paint off his window frames.
-He has big plans to repaint his house, perhaps winterize the windows, clear furniture to expose the chimney, and plant a big vegetable garden.
+He has big plans to repaint his house, winterize the windows, clear furniture to expose the chimney, and plant a vegetable garden.
 I made a chicken soup with carrots, onions, potatoes, garlic, and corn.
 We ate this for days to come.
 I had a dental appointment that afternoon, and wasn’t sure how early I needed to leave.
-I left about 1:30 after exploring a town further in the mountains, and made it with half an hour to spare.
-Phew.
-I parked and waited for Dr Windisch.
+I left about 1:30 after exploring a town in the mountains, and made my appointment with half an hour to spare.
+I parked and sat in the waiting room of Dr Windisch.
 The surgery went very well.
 He was putting an implant in a place where he’d extracted a tooth in the fall.
-I had parked in a place that was for locals only, so rushed back hoping to avoid the 5,000 to 50,000 HUF fine.
-I drove to the Buda side and parked below the castle.
-I spent the next few hours walking around the medieval town and using google translate to try to figure out what the historical plaques meant.
-As Tamas had said, Google Translate is terrible at Hungarian.
+I had parked hurriedly in the only place I could find, and was worried about coming back to a big fine (the sign threatened 5,000 to 50,000 HUF).
+I crossed the river to the Buda side and parked below the castle where I spent the next few hours walking around the medieval town and using google to translate all the plaques.
+As my friend Tamas had pointed out, Google Translate is terrible at Hungarian.
 He was right.
-Most of them ended up being nonsense words.
-I walked into a huge building where I saw a couple go.
-It appeared to be the department of historical preservation.
-I read as many of the signs as I could (again, using the translate feature) and understood a bit.
+I walked into a huge building following a couple of people, which appeared to be the department of historical preservation.
+I read as many of the signs as I could to try to understand its purpose.
 And listened to young people singing.
-Then wandered some more in the old town, finally coming upon a lovely veranda on the town wall looking at Buda.
-There I had Fragola ice cream, which I had discovered in Pecs, and I happily headed back home, to be greeted by fireflies and stars.
+Then I wandered back to the old town, coming upon a lovely veranda on the town wall looking at Pest.
+There I sat with two scoops of Fragola ice cream, which I had discovered in Pecs.
+After a rest, I headed back to Luis’ cabin, to be greeted by fireflies and stars.
 A good day.

 June 15.
 I had the day to myself.
 Luis and I talked some, and I wrote for a while.
-I’ve been writing my blog using an iWerkz keyboard and my phone, not ideal but I’ve rarely had wifi with which to use my laptop.
-It’s much harder and slower on my phone, and I write more awkwardly, but it’s better than nothing.
-I decided to drive up into the hills and find the pool that Luis had mentioned, as well as explore a bit of Slovakia, so I departed around noon and drove on and on till I found a hotel deep in the forest.
-Literally.
-I couldn’t imagine how anyone would find it, but they seemed to be quite popular.
+I’ve been writing my blog on my phone using an iWerkz keyboard.
+It wasn’t ideal but better than nothing, although I had a laptop.
+WIFI was scarce.
+I decided to drive up into the hills and find the pool that Luis had mentioned, as well as explore a bit of Slovakia.
+I found a hotel deep in the forest, which I couldn’t imagine anyone finding.
+Nevertheless it seemed quite popular.
 And there, to my surprise, was the waveless pool.
 I would have to try it another time.
 I asked the reception for information and decided that I might stay there in the future.
 At 68 Euros per night, it was affordable.
 Not cheap, especially not if I did it all the time.
 Just driving was expensive.
-Between toll roads, diesel, vignettes, and parking tickets (I tend not to pay the latter), I was spending about 700 USD/month.
+Between toll roads, diesel, vignettes, and parking tickets, I was spending about 700 USD/month.
 Not including the car rental, which came out to 20 USD/day since I was renting the car for almost 6 months.

 I found a nice hiking trail and set off.
 I didn’t plan for the steep, slick drop off about 20 minutes in, and slipped and fell on my butt.
 I was wearing flip flops because my feet were still hurting, so I turned back and drove a different way.
 And crossed a river into Slovakia.
 It was funny.
 I stopped at the border and a man on a bicycle who was riding behind me waved me through.
 He impatiently gestured that I should keep going.
 I was trying to be a good citizen by stopping but apparently that wasn’t necessary.
 I spent a couple of hours driving through Slovakian fields of grain.
 The heat was oppressive and I felt like falling asleep.
 Was it the surgeries, the cold I was fighting, or the heat?
 Who knows.
 I kept driving, got out in one town and walked around.
 And asked to use a bathroom.
 I like to see what towns look like, on the ground.
 But it was getting late in the day, so I plugged in Luis’s address and HERE guided me back on the other side of the mountain.